 Share your observations and ask for help from the special education teacher in charge of the student’s case within your district’s central office.
 They may have ideas and resources for you to help your student meet his goals.

 You can make an amendment to an IEP at any time throughout the school year, and you can have multiple amendments in one school year.
 Work together with the rest of the IEP team to develop a new plan for success.
-That new plan might involve providing instructional supports at school or additional services.
-It may mean re-writing IEP goals and adjusting expectations.
+That new plan might involve providing additional instructional supports at school or additional services.
+It may mean re-writing IEP goals and adjusting expectations, or revising the accommodations that support the student in the classroom.

 Be sure to involve the parents in the entire process from your first concerns to re-writing goals.
 They will want and need to know how the expectations for their child’s progress are changing and may want to discuss them further.
 Above all, be proactive and open to new suggestions and ideas so that you can provide your student with the best education possible.